ThibsVW/reverse-engineering-code/README.md

 ## USER STORY

-as someone who wants to safely log in to "X", I want to know my personal details are safely stored so that I dont have to worry about using "X".
+As someone who wants to safely log in to "X", I want to know my personal details are safely stored so that I don't have to worry about using "X".

 ------------------------------------------------------------------------------------------------------------------------------